How Much Do Americans Spend on Subscriptions in 2026?

 If reading this made you want to audit your own subscriptions, here's a straightforward five-step process:

 - Audit your bank and credit card statements.
 Go back 2-3 months and highlight every recurring charge.
 Don't forget to check your App Store and Google Play subscriptions separately — those often don't appear as named charges on your bank statement.
+Our subscription audit checklist walks through this entire process step by step.

 - Write down every recurring charge.
 Include the service name, the amount, the billing cycle (monthly, quarterly, or annual), and the next renewal date.
 Seeing the full list in one place is usually the most eye-opening step.